 Margaret has a BFA in Performance from the University of Alberta.
 She has worked as an actor and director in Edmonton, Vancouver and Toronto, co-founding a theatre company in Toronto which presented new works, site specific productions and modern interpretations of the classics.
 She has also worked in Arts Administration for the Tarragon Theatre, the Toronto Fringe Theatre Festival, the Toronto International Film Festival and the Abu Dhabi International Film Festival.
 Margaret has a Graduate Diploma in Business Administration from the Beedie School of Business at Simon Fraser University.

 At the Actors Studio she developed the Kelowna Actors Studio Academy Foundation.
 She is the Executive Director of the Foundation and administers the Academy.
-On stage for KAS she has directed Annie, My Son Pinnochio, Cat in the Hat, Shirley Valentine, Crimes of the Heart, August Osage County, and The Glass Menagerie.
+On stage for KAS she has directed Annie, My Son Pinnochio, Cat in the Hat, Shirley Valentine, Crimes of the Heart, August Osage County, The Glass Menagerie and Love Letters.
 As an actor, she performed as Mickie in The Odd Couple: Female Version.
 Margaret has also been the props mistress at KAS, a dancer and a stilt walker.

 Jennifer has been dancing most of her life starting as a student at the Canadian School of Ballet in Kelowna at the age of 6.
 She spent many summers at various dance training programs including, The Banff Center of Performing Arts and The Royal Winnipeg Ballet Apprentice Program, before continuing her training at Arts Umbrella in their post-secondary Grad Program and Company on Granville Island.
 In her two years there she was fortunate to work alongside many great choreographers including: Roberto Campanella (ProArteDanza), Shawn Hounsell (Les Grands Ballet Canadiens de Montreal), Joe Laughlin (Joe Ink), and Wen Wei Wang (Wen Wei Dance) to name a few.
 She was also fortunate enough to travel to Japan to collaborate and perform with a company of Japanese dancers for two weeks and performing at Expo ’05 in Aichi.